FEATURE: Slough Town dreaming big in the FA Cup again

 The League One side eventually won 4-3 after extra time to book Sunday’s date.

-“Hartlepool were really good on the night and deserved their lead,” Baker told The NLP while driving back south having stayed overnight.
+“Hartlepool were really good on the night and deserved their lead,” Baker told The while driving back south having stayed overnight.
 “As the game went on they were hanging on a little bit more.
 You’ve got to feel sorry for them because I don’t quite know where the referee found six minutes of injury time.
 I thought the referee was going to blow his whistle a minute beforehand.

 “Once they equalised there was only going to be one winner because you could see Hartlepool were visibly gutted.
 They were there, they were in the next round.
 We would have had an all Non-League tie for a place in the third round.